-Also in Dutch focus groups it was mentioned that trust in labels depends on which authority stands behind the label and that requirements set out by the government are more trustworthy than labels implemented by the industry.
-Furthermore, it was stated that labels from the EU are even more credible than national ones.
+It was also mentioned in the Dutch focus groups that trust in labels depends on which authority stands behind the label and that requirements set out by the government are perceived as more trustworthy than labels introduced by the industry.
+Moreover, EU labels were found to be even more credible than national ones.

-In the British focus groups, labels were, like in the other study countries, predominantly seen as a purchase criterion.
-Among others things, participants said that they are providing information about where the product comes from.
-However, it was also mentioned several times that participants do not look for labels.
-This was repeatedly justified by the fact that people do not know what the labels mean and what exactly they stand for:
+In the focus groups with British consumers, as in the other study countries, labels were predominantly seen as a purchase criterion.
+Among others things, participants claimed that labels provide information about where the product comes from.
+However, it was also mentioned several times by participants that they do not look out for labels.
+This was repeatedly justified by the fact that they do not know what the labels mean and what exactly they stand for: